In DevelopmentIndependent · 2026–Present

 W A S DSPACEP

-The title screen — one type system, teal for the action, red for the exit.
+The title screen uses teal for primary actions and red for destructive ones.

-The title screen — one type system, teal for the action, red for the exit.
+The title screen uses teal for primary actions and red for destructive ones.

 02